 The distal end consists of both articular and non-articular parts.
-This part of the humerus is a modified condyle and is wider transversely.
-This end articulates with both the ulna and radius and consists of a medial trochlea and a lateral capitulum, which are separated by a faint groove.
+The articular part of the humerus is a modified condyle and is wider transversely.
+It articulates with both the ulna and radius and consists of a medial trochlea and a lateral capitulum, which are separated by a faint groove.
 The non-articular part consists of the medial and lateral epicondyles as well as the olecranon process, coronoid fossa and radial fossae.

-The capitulum is a projection that is convex and rounded and covers the anterior and inferior surfaces of the lateral condyle of the humerus.
+The capitulum is a convex and rounded projection that covers the anterior and inferior surfaces of the lateral condyle of the humerus.
 Unlike the trochlea, it doesn’t cover the posterior surface.
 It articulates with the head of the radius.
 In extension, the inferior surface is in contact with the ulna but in the flexed position the radial head slides towards the anterior aspect of the humerus.

 The medial epicondyle is a blunt projection superomedial to the medial condyle, which forms at the end of the medial border of the humerus.
 The ulnar nerve crosses its smooth posterior surface and is palpable in this location.
 The superficial muscles of the anterior compartment of the forearm originate from the anterior surface of the medial epicondyle.
-These muscles are the flexor carpi ulnaris, palmaris longus, flexor carpi radialis and the pronator teres.
+These muscles are the:

 The lateral border of the humerus ends at the lateral epicondyle.
 There is an impression on the lateral and anterior surfaces where the seven muscles of the superficial group of the posterior compartment of the forearm originate.
-These include the brachioradialis, extensor carpi radialis longus, extensor carpi radialis brevis, extensor digitorium, extensor digiti minimi, extensor carpi ulnaris and the anconeus.
+These include the: